NikolayBlagoev/visualiser/README.md

 text  -> string text to put in the middle of the donut<br/>
 textOffsetX -> offset of the text from the left side of the hole<br/>
 textOffsetY -> offset of the graphic from the top side of the hole<br/>
+toInclude -> array of attributes to be included in the final elements!
+By default value and id are saved for each!
+YOU CAN USE THIS FOR INTERACTIVITY!

 ### Line (connected scatterplot) chart: